alexfcoding/NeuralLibrary/README.md

 # NeuralLibrary

-C# DLL library with demo UI app for creating, training and validation neural network models
+C# DLL library from scratch with demo UI app for creating, training and validation neural network models

 ## Features